Lietadlo17/cuddly-barnacle/README.md

-Matrix Creator
+# Matrix Creator

 Matrix Creator is a simple web application that allows users to create matrices based on given values and generates LaTeX code for them.

-Features
+## Features

-    Matrix Creation: Easily create matrices of any size.
+- **Matrix Creation**: Easily create matrices of any size.
-    Custom Values: Input your desired values for the matrix elements.
+- **Custom Values**: Input your desired values for the matrix elements.
-    LaTeX Code Generation: Automatically generates LaTeX code for the created matrix.
+- **LaTeX Code Generation**: Automatically generates LaTeX code for the created matrix.
-    Download Options: Download the generated LaTeX code for your own use.
+- **Download Options**: Download the generated LaTeX code for your own use.

-How to Use
+## How to Use

-    Navigate to the Matrix Creator website.
+1. Navigate to the [Matrix Creator](#) website.
-    Input the dimensions of the matrix (rows x columns).
+2. Input the dimensions of the matrix (rows x columns).
-    Enter the values for each element of the matrix.
+3. Enter the values for each element of the matrix.
-    Click on the "Generate LaTeX Code" button.
+4. Click on the "Generate LaTeX Code" button.
-    Copy the generated LaTeX code or download it as a file.
+5. Copy the generated LaTeX code or download it as a file.

-Usage Example

-Here's a quick example of how you can create a 2x2 matrix with some sample values:
-1	2
-3	4

-Generated LaTeX code:

-arduino

-\begin{bmatrix}
-1 & 2 \\
-3 & 4 \\
-\end{bmatrix}

-Contributing
+## Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, feel free to open an issue or submit a pull request.

-License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).